 Try.
 Start small, aim big: on the very first stage, take enough time to learn more about blockchain and how to implement it.
 There's a lot of content available out there, make sure you know where to start your research and, above all, what to search for.
 Don't hold back on moving on if you feel like so.
 Learning will come from the mistakes you make.
 Nevertheless, start small, aim big.
 Start with some small code samples to try out some basic concepts before moving on to the hardcore stuff.

 Open-source, open mindset: Share your code with the community and ask for feedback.
 Let more experienced developers help you out.
 You may be or you may become more experienced than others, and for this matter, spread your knowledge, help them as well.
 Write articles, open-source your code, help other people grow.
 There are still a whole lot of unanswered topics when it comes to blockchain - jump-start discussions, call blockchain experts, make sure you're on the right path to help make sure others are on the right path.

 Bottom line, we faced a bunch of problems while developing a Cryptocurrency App in the Blockchain using React Native.
 It had its ups and downs, but in the end, it was extremely rewarding.
 We've learned a lot with our own mistakes, we spent hours figuring out one single deployment, but in the end, the whole thing got sorted.
 We hope we're paving the way for those who follow.

-In case you have any questions or facing any issues, feel free to get in touch with us.
+In case you have any questions or facing any issues, feel free to get in touch with me.